forensic-architecture/devops/deploy_timemap/README.md

 Copy `example.env` to a new `.env` file in the same folder and provide your own host group (a server specified in the `inventories/hosts` file) and the location of the ssh key associated with this server.

 Copy `example.vault.yml` to a new `vault.yml` in the same folder.
 The vault file contains all Timemap/Datasheet specific configuration.
 See the [Timemap](https://github.com/forensic-architecture/timemap) and [Datasheet-Server](https://github.com/forensic-architecture/datasheet-server) documentation for more infomation.
+All files that end in 'vault.yml' are ignored from git, so you can keep configuration for multiple applications inside this folder locally, and symlink to 'vault.yml' when deploying one.

 Note: the domain name can also be an IP address for example: